Banksy: Banksy effect (2006–2007)

 On 27 April 2007, a new record high for the sale of Banksy's work was set with the auction of the work Space Girl and Bird fetching £288,000 (US$576,000) around 20 times the estimate at Bonhams of London.

 On 21 May 2007 Banksy gained the award for Art's Greatest living Briton.
 Banksy, as expected, did not turn up to collect his award and continued with his anonymous status.

 On 4 June 2007, it was reported that Banksy's The Drinker had been stolen.
 In October 2007, most of his works offered for sale at Bonhams auction house in London sold for more than twice their reserve price.

 Banksy has published a "manifesto" on his website.
 The text of the manifesto is credited as the diary entry of British Lieutenant Colonel Mervin Willett Gonin, DSO, which is exhibited in the Imperial War Museum.
 It describes how a shipment of lipstick to the Bergen-Belsen concentration camp immediately after its liberation at the end of World War II helped the internees regain their humanity.
 However, as of 18 January 2008, Banksy's Manifesto has been replaced with Graffiti Heroes No. 03, which describes Peter Chappell's graffiti quest of the 1970s that worked to free George Davis from imprisonment.
 By 12 August 2009 he was relying on Emo Philips' "When I was a kid I used to pray every night for a new bicycle.
 Then I realised God doesn't work that way, so I stole one and prayed for forgiveness."

-A small number of Banksy's works can be seen in the movie Children of Men, including a stenciled image of two policemen kissing and another stencil of a child looking down a shop.
+A small number of Banksy's works can be seen in the movie Children of Men, including a stencilled image of two policemen kissing and another stencil of a child looking down a shop.

-Banksy, who "is not represented by any of the commercial galleries that sell his work second hand (including Lazarides Ltd, Andipa Gallery, Bank Robber, Dreweatts etc.)", claims that the exhibition at Vanina Holasek Gallery in New York City (his first major exhibition in that city) is unauthorised.
+Banksy, who "is not represented by any of the commercial galleries that sell his work second hand (including Lazarides Ltd, Andipa Gallery, Bank Robber, Dreweatts, etc.)", claims that the exhibition at Vanina Holasek Gallery in New York City (his first major exhibition in that city) is unauthorised.
 The exhibition featured 62 of their paintings and prints.